 Keep the pulpit separate from payroll, maintain a clean policy with signed statements, and your exemption becomes nearly untouchable, no surprises, no revocations, no questions.

-- Include a reference to it in your bylaws directly.
+- Include a reference to it in your church bylaws directly.

 - Adopt it formally in a board meeting.
 Record the vote and signatures.